When most people think of a portrait they tend to think of one shot during the day.

 This technique can be quite interesting as it often creates a double image.

-We hope you enjoyed this article on capturing better night portraits.
+We hope you enjoyed this article on capturing better night portrait photography.
 Now that you’re finished reading, leave a comment below telling us which aspect was your favorite and share any experiences you’ve had taking these types of photographs.

 Like what you read?